Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

 This is just a generalization of the previous scenario.
 In a 5-node cluster where e.g. 3 nodes are in one physical location A and 2 nodes are in another location B, a network problem isolating A and B would mean the following:

 * The 3 nodes in location A are meeting the quorum (3 in this case), so they continue to operate.
-* The 2 nodes in location B are **not** meeting the quorum (still 3), so they will enter the _Failed_ state and stop operating (even read-only).
+* The 2 nodes in location B are **not** meeting the quorum (still 3), so they will enter the *Failed* state and stop operating (even read-only).
 * If the network issue is resolved, the 2 nodes will cleanly join back the 3 others.

 In other words, a worst-case network partition (in a cluster with an odd number of nodes) will leave the bigger half of the cluster healthy, and the smaller half inoperable until the partition is resolved.

-.. _lost-quorum:
+.. _clustering-lost-quorum:

 The Quorum is Durably Lost
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-A failure causing all subsets of the cluster to lose quorum will render the cluster completely inoperable (all remaining nodes will be in the _Failed_ state), unless the failure is resolved.
-In this case, manual :ref:`recovery <recovering>` must be performed.
+A failure causing all subsets of the cluster to lose quorum will render the cluster completely inoperable (all remaining nodes will be in the *Failed* state), unless the failure is resolved.
+In this case, manual :ref:`recovery <clustering-recovering>` must be performed.

 This can happen for example if a single node fails in a 2-node cluster (where the quorum is 2).
 In this situation, the failed node cannot be cleanly removed from the cluster after the fact, because the remaining healthy node is already inoperable since it has lost quorum.